thrace-project/form-bundle/Resources/doc/select2_sortable.md

 Select2Sortable is based on [Select2 drag and drop sorting](http://ivaynberg.github.com/select2/).

 Imagine that you have a showcase page in your website and you want to add some projects to it.
 But you have to be able not only to add projects but sort them.
-The solution is *MultiSelectSortable*.
+The solution is *Select2Sortable*.

 ### Usage: